bepaald/signalbackup-tools/README.md

 - [SQLite3](https://www.sqlite.org/) (any reasonably recent version)
 - Only on Linux: [dbus](https://www.freedesktop.org/wiki/Software/dbus/).
 Optional, but required by default.
 See the [compiling](#compiling) section to build without `dbus`.
 If the program is compiled without `dbus`, operations that need to open the Signal Desktop client database will not work unless the decrypted encryption key is manually provided.

+Note that some Linux distributions split their packages depending on whether they are used for compiling programs or not.
+For example, the `OpenSSL` dependency may require you to install `libssl-dev` (on Debian-like systems), or `openssl-devel` (on Red Hat-like systems).
+If you need help with this specifically, there are detailed instructions for some common Linux distributions in the [compiling](#compiling) section below (under 'CMake').

 ### Obtaining

 **<span id="windows">Windows binary</span>**